get-convex/rag/README.md

 Search across content with vector similarity

-- `text` is the plain text content of the results concatenated together.
+- `text` is a string with the full content of the results, for convenience.
+  It is in order of the entries, with titles at each entry boundary, and separators between non-sequential chunks.
+See below for more details.
 - `results` is an array of matching chunks with scores and more metadata.
-- `sources` is an array of the entries that matched the query.
+- `entries` is an array of the entries that matched the query.
   Each result has a `entryId` referencing one of these source entries.

 ```ts
 export const search = action({